 I’m cool with how well the fabric dries here in Utah, but if you get completely saturated on an indoor ride or on a humid day, the fabric will uncomfortably stick to your skin.

 Access to the three standard-sized jersey pockets is easy.
 They do have modest carrying capacity, but should be enough for most 1-3 hour rides.
 The gussets are pretty small, so don’t expect to carry the kitchen sink.
 A separate zippered sleeve is good for valuables, but would be better if it had a waterproof lining to keep sweat at bay.
 And, that zipper is nearly impossible to pull open one-handed.

-Something I’ll call out specifically is the phenomenal odor control that this fabric has.
+Something I’ll call out specifically is the fabric’s phenomenal odor control.
 I don’t know what Gore Wear has done to keep the stink away, but it’s almost magical.
 I can honestly wear this jersey for 5-6 times without it becoming pungent.
 I’ve worn it on consecutive road, gravel and MTB rides during any given week without any social impacts or “eww Dad’s” from the family.

 Back to achieving a $90 price point.
 I do appreciate that the hem has 360-degree silicone grip.
 That’s an unusual find at this price.
 The overall style is great, but for a form fit jersey, it could be a little more racy (or maybe I need to size way down to a small, which would be really strange for me).

 Fit: I’m 5’11” and 173 lbs. with a 40-inch chest, wearing the size medium.
 On the size chart, that’s correct, but in practice, I would have loved to try a size small to see if it would fit as I would expect.
 My only concern would be sleeve diameter going down to a small.
 If you want a looser jersey, stick with the suggested size, otherwise it’s hard to say for sure.

 - Full silicone hem is a nice touch

 - Odor control is the best I’ve tested